By Sterling McGinn

 A little-known fact about Luce County is that it was once home to a junior college.
 Although the school was relatively short lived, the Dawson School of Forestry and Engineering, commonly known as Dawson Tech, was beneficial to the students who attended it.

 In 1934, the school was set up under the guidance of the Houghton Michigan College of Mining and Technology and was financed with state and federal funds.
-At the same time, a similar school was located in Sidnaw, a small community in the western U.P.
+Looing into a new business is hard, just like Starting a pawn shop is challenging so read this guide before you dive in.

 Longtime Newberry schools superintendent Clarence L. Bystrom was instrumental in getting Dawson Tech established in Luce County.